Jump to how to get a PUK code by provider:

 It is used to reset the PIN number on a phone if the protective software was triggered to lock the SIM card or handset.
 If the PIN/password is entered incorrectly more than three times, the phone locks itself.
-In order to unlock it, a PUK code is required.
+In order to unlock it, you'll need your 8 digit PUK code.

 Though they are usually used by mobile providers to unlock a phone after its security measures have been triggered, a PUK code can also be used to remove a network restriction from a phone.

 Be careful though: if you enter your PUK code incorrectly more than ten times, the SIM card will become irrecoverably blocked and you’ll require a new one.